Blog

 Stem Cells and Stem Cell Therapy

-Stem cells are unspecialized cells with the potential to transform into any other cell type within the body.
+Stem cells are undifferentiated cells with the ability to specialize into various cell types.
+The degree of their differentiation potential varies according to their specific type.
+For example, embryonic stem cells exhibit unlimited differentiation potential, enabling them to develop into any cell type in the body of the organism (pluripotent), while adult stem cells are typically more limited, usually capable of differentiating into cell types within their specific tissue.
 Almost all body tissues hold a reserve of stem cells that help the body repair itself and replenish lost cells after injury or during periods of growth.

 As one ages, viable stem cell reserves diminish, making it more difficult for the body to repair itself.
 This is one of the main reasons that conditions like osteoarthritis are more likely to develop later in life.
 However, younger individuals may also have trouble with stem cell tissue repair after traumatic injuries or if they are struggling with chronic disease.